 SetUIProp("crm", "CustomHeaderValue", "MD5OfAString(""MySystemID"" + GetManualHardwareID(2))");

-• Now when you navigate to any remote URL (http://www.yoursite.com/....), a custom HTTP header called My-SystemID is added to the request.
-You can read this header with a PHP script placed on your remote server.
-For instance, the following PHP script prints all request HTTP headers:
+Now, when you navigate to any remote URL (e.g., http://www.yoursite.com/...), a custom HTTP header named My-SystemID is added to the request.
+You can read this header with a PHP script on your remote server.
+For instance, the following PHP script prints all HTTP request headers:

 <?php